Recol/BBC-Dark/Extension Files/README.txt

-The source files containing CSS elements, and injection specific domain matches for Chrome.
+This contains the source files for their own respective platform.